jamescdericco/animal-detector/README.md

 This model was generated in the Kaggle notebook https://www.kaggle.com/code/jamesdericco/animal-detector.
 The data used to train the model is available at https://www.kaggle.com/datasets/jamesdericco/cat-food-cam-20241006/.

-## Run Server
+## Running the Server
-First export all of the required environment variables for configuration.
+To run the server, ensure the following environment variables are configured.
+You can store these variables in a `project.env` file for easier management on Unix-like operating systems.

+- **NOTIFY_TXT_PHONE_NUMBERS**: A comma-separated list of phone numbers to receive notifications.
+- **TWILIO_ACCOUNT_SID**: Twilio API account SID, required to authenticate with Twilio.
+- **TWILIO_AUTH_TOKEN**: Twilio API authentication token.
+- **TWILIO_PHONE_NUMBER**: The Twilio phone number used as the sender for outgoing messages.

+Run the following command to load the environment variables from `project.env` into your shell session:

 ```sh
 source project.env
 ```

-Launch the server with the flask command (fill in SERVER_IP_ADDRESS):
+Once the environment variables are set, start the server with the `flask` command.
+Replace `SERVER_IP_ADDRESS` with your server's IP address.

 ```sh
 flask --app server run --no-debug -h SERVER_IP_ADDRESS -p 5000 --cert ssl/server.crt --key ssl/server.key
 ```